mmazo/SimpleFlowchart/README.md

 This is a small JavaScript library with single purpose - draw some nodes and connect them with lines.
 You can use this library to create your own flow charts or create other similar graphics.
-Nodes and connection lines can be styles with CSS.
+Nodes and connection lines can be styled with CSS.
 Node content can be whatever you want - simple div, image or SVG.

 The library is depends on jQuery and jQuery UI (drag and drop and effects).